CodeCraftsman0/CodeCraftsman0/README.md

 <details>
  <summary><h2>Saurabh Coding Journey</h2></summary>
-   <h5> Hi All, I Completed A Diploma From Siliguri Government Polytechnic College And Later I Completed My Bachelor's Degree From Camellia School Of Engineering And Technology College After That, I Started My Journey In Web Development And I Want To Take Care Of It.
+    Hi All, I Completed A Diploma From Siliguri Government Polytechnic College And Later I Completed My Bachelor's Degree From Camellia School Of Engineering And Technology College After That, I Started My Journey In Web Development And I Want To Take Care Of It.
 I Specialize In Front-end Development And Am Experienced With All Stages Of The Development Cycle For Dynamic Web Projects.
-Well-versed In Numerous Programming Languages Including Css, Html, Javascript, Bootstrap, Php, Mysql, Jquery, Ajax, Node Js, And Wordpress And I'm Looking For A Job And Ready To Face New Challenges</h5>
+Well-versed In Numerous Programming Languages Including CSS, HTML, Javascript, Bootstrap, PHP, Mysql, JQuery, Ajax, Node JS, And WordPress And I'm Looking For A Job And Ready To Face New Challenges.

 [YouTube]: https://www.youtube.com/@Artonad